Profit Improvement Allows Company to Stay with Bank

 - Implemented improved plant controls and processes which increased operating efficiencies by over 30%.

-- Negotiated fixed charge ratio, tangible net worth and EBITDAR covenant amendment with bank.
+- Negotiated fixed charge ratio, tangible net worth and EBITDA covenant amendment with bank.